-In April 2016, the preliminary findings from the ongoing open-label, multi-centre (Canada, Spain and USA) phase 2 trial for daratumumab (SIRIUS) were published in The Lancet.
+In April 2016, the preliminary findings from the ongoing open-label, multi-center (Canada, Spain, and USA) phase 2 trial for daratumumab (SIRIUS) were published in The Lancet.
 This trial, led by Sagar Lonial from the Department of Hematology and Medical Oncology, Winship Cancer Institute, Emory University, Atlanta, USA, assessed the efficacy of a novel anti-CD138 targeted antibody as a monotherapy in patients with refractory Multiple Myeloma (MM).

 - Recruited patients had been previously treated with at least three lines of therapy, including proteasome inhibitors and immunomodulatory drugs

-- Following the first interim analysis, a second cohort of 25 additional patients received 16mg/kg for 8 weeks
+- Following the first interim analysis, the second cohort of 25 additional patients received 16mg/kg for 8 weeks

 - After the second interim analysis, an additional 65 patients were added, to give a total of 106 patients to be included in the final analysis

-- Primary endpoint assessed was overall response rate (ORR) (ORR= partial response (PR) and complete response (CR)
+- The primary endpoint assessed was overall response rate (ORR) (ORR= partial response (PR) and complete response (CR)

 - Findings are reported for 106 patients that received the 16mg/kg dosing

 - Patients had received a median of 5 previous lines of treatment (range 2-14):

 - 85% (80 patients) had received autologous stem cell transplants

 - 95% (101 patients) were refractory to the most recent proteasome inhibitors and immunomodulatory drugs used